Car Shipping To Kenya

 -

-Sailing Frequency: Departures for container shipments to Mombasa are scheduled once a month.
+Sailing Frequency: once a month.

 Documentation Required for Shipping to Kenya